matn7/CS-Notes/src/main/java/angular/README.md

 ## Lifecycle

-1. `ngOnChanges` - Called after a bound input property changed..
+1. `ngOnChanges`: Called after a bound input property changed..
-2. `ngOnInit` - Called once the component is initialized.
+2. `ngOnInit`: Called once the component is initialized.
-3. `ngDoCheck` - Called during every change detection run.
+3. `ngDoCheck`: Called during every change detection run.
-4. `ngAfterContentInit` - Called after content (ng-content) has been projected into view.
+4. `ngAfterContentInit`: Called after content (ng-content) has been projected into view.
-5. `ngAfterContentChecked` - Called every time the projected content has been checked.
+5. `ngAfterContentChecked`: Called every time the projected content has been checked.
-6. `ngAfterViewInit` - Called after the content's view (and child views) has been initialized.
+6. `ngAfterViewInit`: Called after the content's view (and child views) has been initialized.
-7. `ngAfterViewChecked` - Called every time the view (and child views) has been checked.
+7. `ngAfterViewChecked`: Called every time the view (and child views) has been checked.
-8. `ngOnDestroy` - Called once the component is about to be destroyed.
+8. `ngOnDestroy`: Called once the component is about to be destroyed.

 ## Attribute vs Structural